Frequently asked questions

 Q. Do you charge for forms?
 For phone calls?

 Please understand that there is a fee for writing letters and filling out forms; we will be happy to give you an estimated cost of the letter or form once the requested documents have been received and reviewed.
-Generally speaking my hourly rate is divided by the amount of time it takes me to write or fill out the forms.
+Generally speaking our hourly rate is divided by the amount of time it takes me to write or fill out the forms.

 Q. I am interested in Premarital counseling.
 Is that covered by insurance?